PIRAN IN ONE DAY – BEST THINGS TO DO AND SEE

-It is one of the prettiest I have seen lately because of the cute, pastel-colored buildings all around and the many cafes.
+It is one of the prettiest I have seen lately because of the cute, pastel-colored buildings worldwide and the many cafes.

 Not the highlight of a day in Piran, but still worth a visit is the old harbor, which lies next to the market square.